shirlysteph/geokg22-kgc22/index.md

 title: GeoKG@KGC2022
 ---

-# GeoKG@KGC2022 - First Workshop on Geospatial Knowledge Graphs
+# First Workshop on Geospatial Knowledge Graphs
-### co-located with The Knowledge Graph Conference 2022 (KGC2022) at Cornell Tech campus, New York, and globally online, from May 2 to 6, 2022
+### co-located with The Knowledge Graph Conference 2022 at Cornell Tech campus, New York, and globally online, from May 2 - 6, 2022

 ## Call for papers